cuny-academic-commons/social-paper/README.md

 Social Paper requires a few additional components to work correctly:

-* [WordPress Front End Editor](https://wordpress.org/plugins/wp-front-end-editor/) - Note that the mainline version of WP-FEE does not fully support more recent versions of WordPress.
-See [https://github.com/iseulde/wp-front-end-editor/issues/257](https://github.com/iseulde/wp-front-end-editor/issues/257) for more details.
+* [WordPress Front End Editor](https://github.com/cuny-academic-commons/wp-front-end-editor/releases) - Note that [the mainline version of WP-FEE](https://wordpress.org/plugins/wp-front-end-editor) does not fully support more recent versions of WordPress.
+Currently, we maintain a fork of WP-FEE that addresses most of these issues [here](https://github.com/cuny-academic-commons/wp-front-end-editor/releases).
+Social Paper requires using our version of FEE at the moment.
 * [Inline Comments](https://wordpress.org/plugins/inline-comments/).

 ### Optional integrations